 Personally I’m not the biggest fan of the baked mooncakes as they can be overpoweringly sweet and oily, but snow skin mooncakes have so much versatility in terms of flavour, as well as a soft chewy skin.
 And they are so much easier to make!

-How to create the pattern on a mooncake
+How to create the pattern

 To make the beautiful pattern on the top of the mooncakes you will need a mooncake mould.
 They are super easy to get your hands on and don’t cost much at all.
 I purchased mine off Ebay for a couple of dollars.
 They come in all different shapes and sizes so have a look around and see what you like.